Row64/GPU-Script/Doc/Tutorials_Index.md

 ## **Shader Tutorials**

-Deeper application customization involves working working shaders.
+Deeper application customization involves working with shaders.

 [Shadertoy](https://www.shadertoy.com) has some of the best shader writers in the world.
 Many of their examples are very inspiring and you can learn a lot about shader programming by studying their examples.
 We've taken a few fun examples and plugged them into our Vulkan pipeline.